 Where to grow bamboo

 Bamboos can be grown in almost any situation.
 Plant bamboo at the back of the border to create height, in your lawn to make a focal point, against a fence or wall to create a screen, or as a contemporary hedge.
-You can also grow bamboo in a pot – some compact varieties do well in large pots, while other ‘running bamboos’ are best grown in a container to prevent them from growing out of control.
+You can also grow bamboo in pots – some compact varieties do well in large pots, while other 'running bamboos' are best grown in a container to prevent them from growing out of control.

 How to plant bamboo